More States Restrict SNAP Benefits on Processed Foods

 Food & Wine / USDA

-Which foods are being banned?
+Which meals are being banned?

-“For years, SNAP has used taxpayer dollars to fund soda and candy — products that fuel America’s diabetes and chronic disease epidemics,” Kennedy shared in the announcement.
+“For years, SNAP has used taxpayer dollars to fund soda and candy — products that fuel America’s diabetes and chronic disease epidemics,” Kennedy shared within the announcement.
 “These waivers help put real food back at the center of the program and empower states to lead the charge in protecting public health.
 I thank these governors who have stepped up to request waivers, and I encourage others to follow their lead.
 This is how we Make America Healthy Again.”

-Have other states passed SNAP waivers?
+Have different states handed SNAP waivers?

 “I hope to see all 50 states join this bold common sense approach.
 For too long, the root cause of our chronic disease epidemic has been addressed with lip service only.
-It’s time for powerful changes to our nation’s SNAP program,” FDA Commissioner Dr. Marty Makary noted in the HHS’s announcement.
+It’s time for powerful changes to our nation’s SNAP program,” FDA Commissioner Dr. Marty Makary famous within the HHS’s announcement.
 “The goal is simple — reduce mass suffering from diabetes, obesity, and other long-term medical conditions.
 I applaud the leadership of Secretaries Rollins and Kennedy and President Trump in going bold.”

 Leave a Reply